pixeltris/YgoMaster/Docs/Updating.md

 ## YdkIds.txt

-- In `ClientSettings.json` set `ShowConsole` to `true` and run the client.
-- In the client console run `carddata` which should create `/Data/ClientDataDump/Card/Data/`, move and rename the `Data` folder to `/Data/CardData/`.
-You must do this while using the `English` game settings.
+- In the client console run `carddata` which will create `/Data/ClientDataDump/Card/Data/`, move and rename the `Data` folder to `/Data/CardData/`.
+You must do this while using the `English` language setting.
-- Run `--updateydk` to update `YdkIds.txt`
+- Run `--updateydk` to update `YdkIds.txt`.

 ## Solo

-- Log `Solo.info`, format the json and remove the user data `Solo.cleared` which should just leave `Master.solo`.
+- Log `Solo.info`, format the json and remove the user data `Solo.cleared` which should just leave `Master.Solo`.
 - Log starting the the loaner deck of deck duel.
 Select the `Duel.begin` packet and copy the json into a file called CHAPTER_ID.json (where CHAPTER_ID is the duel chapter id) and place it into `/Data/SoloDuels/`.

-## BGMs (not important)

-- Run `--duel-field-bgms` which will create `field-bgms.txt` from `/Data/SoloDuels/` and `/Data/BgmDuelLogs/` (duel logs).
-Use this info to update [this](https://github.com/pixeltris/YgoMaster/blob/01e6a8052670fac5a0b4a02c2ff3c75fa153df6c/YgoMaster/DuelSettings.cs#L185) and [this](https://github.com/pixeltris/YgoMaster/blob/01e6a8052670fac5a0b4a02c2ff3c75fa153df6c/YgoMasterClient/DuelStarter.cs#L998).

 ## Shop